Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 ## Requirements

-* If you are using Zone.js, the minimum version is `0.11.4 (October 29, 2020)` or greater.
+* If you are using Zone.js, the minimum version is `0.11.4 (February 10, 2021)` or greater.

 ## Commands